Skip to main content

 Economic Impact Study

-The economic impact study provides the documentation relating to the number of jobs that will be created due to the project being built.
+The economic impact study provides documentation relating to the number of jobs that will be created due to the project being built.
 It shows the financial impact on the surrounding areas both during and after construction of the project.
 (Roughly 36 to 42 months)

 Traffic Study